zamanianlab/ZamanianLabDocs/docs/protocols/Tasks/Staff_Tasks/Staff_Tasks.md

   - **100 bp and 1000 bp ladders (from vectors).** See [Ladder Creation](../../Molecular_Biology/Ladder_Creation/Ladder_Creation.md) for instructions.

-  - **Loading dye.** Make aliquots of 6x orange loading dye into 1.5 mL tubes.
+  - **Loading dye.** Make 6x orange loading dye and aliquot into 1.5 mL tubes.
 See the loading dye recipe in [General Recipes](../../Molecular_Biology/General_Recipes/General_Recipes.md).

   - **dNTP stocks preparation.** Combine individual commercial 100 mM dNTP stocks (dATP, dTTP, dCTP, dGTP) to make 10 mM working stock aliquots for lab member personal use.
 Add 10 μL of each dNTP to 60 μL of dH<sub>2</sub>O to make 100 μL aliquots of 10 mM dNTP working stocks.